 Variable #7: Suitable Riding Distance

-Because it doesn’t generate a lot of forward momentum, the SwellTech is best used for short distances.
+The SwellTech surfskate doesn’t generate a lot of forward momentum.
+That makes it best used for short distances.

 Variable #8: Suitable Riding Surfaces

-If you hit cracks, bumps, and pebbles on the SwellTech, the truck easily squirrels out because it’s so loose and unstable.
+If you hit cracks, bumps, and pebbles on the SwellTech surfskate, the truck easily squirrels out.
+That’s because it’s so loose and unstable.
 For that reason, it’s best used on smooth surfaces.

 Variable #9: Best Use